 EPA

 The top models had moderate explanatory power (R2=0.2) (Table 5).
 Habitat, latitude, body size and trophic level, as well as the interactions between these predictors and body size all entered the top model set.
 Of these terms, latitude and body size had significant effects.
 For each 10% increase in body size, EPA content decreases by 1.20% (Figure 3a).
 Each degree of latitude away from the equator leads to a 2.49% increase in EPA content.
+Twenty-nine of 204 species contained 100% of the RDI for EPA in one portion, while 93 species contained at least 25% of RDI in one portion.

 DHA